-We evaluate segment performance based on the non-GAAP financial measure of gross operating margin.
-Gross operating margin (either in total or by individual segment) is an important performance measure of the core profitability of our operations.
+We evaluate segment performance based on the non-GAAP financial measure of segment gross operating margin.
+Segment gross operating margin is an important performance measure of the core profitability of our operations.
 This measure forms the basis of our internal financial reporting and is used by senior management in deciding how to allocate capital resources among business segments.
 We believe that investors benefit from having access to the same financial measures that our management uses in evaluating segment results.
 The GAAP measure most directly comparable to total segment gross operating margin is operating income.
 Our non-GAAP financial measure of total segment gross operating margin should not be considered as an alternative to GAAP operating income.

-We define total segment gross operating margin as operating income before: (1) depreciation and amortization expense; (2) operating lease expenses for which we do not have the payment obligation; (3) gains and losses on the sale of assets; and (4) selling, general and administrative expenses.
-Gross operating margin is exclusive of other income and expense transactions, provision for income taxes, minority interest and extraordinary charges.
+We define total (or consolidated) segment gross operating margin as operating income before: (1) depreciation, depletion and amortization expense; (2) operating lease expenses for which we do not have the payment obligation; (3) gains and losses on the sale of assets; and (4) selling, general and administrative expenses.
+Gross operating margin is exclusive of other income and expense transactions, provision for income taxes, minority interest, extraordinary charges and the cumulative effect of changes in accounting principles.
 Gross operating margin by segment is calculated by subtracting segment operating costs and expenses (net of the adjustments noted above) from segment revenues, with both segment totals before the elimination of intercompany transactions.
-In accordance with GAAP, intercompany accounts and transactions are eliminated in consolidation.

 We include equity earnings from unconsolidated affiliates in our measurement of segment gross operating margin.
 Our equity investments with industry partners are a vital component of our business strategy.
-They are a means by which we conduct our operations to align our interests with those of our customers, which may be a supplier of raw materials or a consumer of finished products.
+They are a means by which we conduct our operations to align our interests with those of our customers, which may be suppliers of raw materials or consumers of finished products.
 This method of operation also enables us to achieve favorable economies of scale relative to the level of investment and business risk assumed versus what we could accomplish on a stand-alone basis.
 Many of these businesses perform supporting or complementary roles to our other business operations.
-For additional information regarding our business segments, please read Note 20 of our Notes to Unaudited Consolidated Financial Statements included under Item 8 of this annual report.
+For example, we use the Promix NGL fractionator to process a portion of the mixed NGLs extracted by our gas plants.
+Another example is our use of the Dixie pipeline to transport propane sold to customers through our NGL marketing activities.